-We anticipate that our capital requirements for our properties in the Permian Basin in West Texas purchased on December 20, 2007 will be approximately \$35.0 million during 2008.
+Capital expenditures for 2008 for our properties in the Permian Basin in West Texas purchased on December 20, 2007 are estimated to be between \$28.0 million and \$30.0 million.
 We have identified 178 gross future development drilling locations.
-We currently expect that approximately 17 to 22 net wells will be drilled on this acreage in 2008.
+We currently expect that approximately 31 gross wells, including one well spud in 2007 and completed in 2008 and one Henry Petroleum operated well, will be drilled in 2008.

-Our total capital expenditures for 2008 are currently estimated to be \$95.0 million.
-We believe that our cash on hand, cash flow from operations and borrowings under our credit facility will be sufficient to meet our normal recurring operating needs, debt service obligations, and our WCBB, Hackberry, Bakken, Permian Basin and Grizzly capital requirements for the next twelve months.
-In the event we elect to further expand or accelerate our drilling programs, pursue acquisitions or accelerate our Canadian oil sands project, we will be required to obtain additional funds which we may do so through traditional borrowings, offerings of debt or equity securities or other means, including the sale of assets.
-We are currently seeking to expand our line of credit.
+Our total capital expenditures for 2008 are currently estimated to be \$108.0 million to \$116.0 million.
+We believe that our cash on hand and cash flow from operations will be sufficient to meet our normal recurring operating needs, debt service obligations, and our WCBB, Hackberry, Bakken, Permian Basin and Grizzly capital requirements for the next twelve months.
+In the event we elect to further expand or accelerate our drilling programs, pursue acquisitions or accelerate our Canadian oil sands project, we may be required to obtain additional funds which we may do so through traditional borrowings, offerings of debt or equity securities or other means, including the sale of assets.
 Needed capital may not be available to us on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to delay or curtail implementation of our business plan or not be able to complete acquisitions that may be favorable to us.